adedomin/CSC311-game-design/_posts/2015-02-17-Android App Development - Starting Out.md

 ### [returning values](https://developer.android.com/reference/android/app/Activity.html#startActivityForResult(android.content.Intent,%20int\))
 To return a value back on activity finish(); the activity has to add a key: value pair to the intent.

-before that can be done though, the activity has to be called using
+Before that can be done though, the activity has to be called using

 	startActivityForResult(intent, CONTEXT);

-the context is an int that describes what the called activity should do and return;
+The context is an int that describes what the called activity should do and return;
-in the other actvity, to return something, create a new intent
+in the other activity, to return something, create a new intent

 	Intent intent = new Intent();

-then use the .putExtra method to append a key : value pair
+Then use the .putExtra method to append a key : value pair

 	intent.putExtra(KEY, VALUE);

-[seting the result](https://developer.android.com/reference/android/app/Activity.html#setResult(int,%20android.content.Intent\)) could be helpful to handle failures or successes this is done with setResult
+[setting the result](https://developer.android.com/reference/android/app/Activity.html#setResult(int,%20android.content.Intent\)) could be helpful to handle failures or successes this is done with setResult

 	setResult(Activity.RESULT_OK, INTENT_TO_RETURN);
 	// then finish